For Your Trust, I Thank You

 Go back, John, and help enlarge the circle of we menfolk

-Who seek deliverance from the herd mentality
+Who seek deliverance from that herd mentality

 That such change in our behavior